Are Barefoot Shoes Good for Running and Outdoor Walking?

 VivoBarefoot Running Shoes

-VivoBarefoot’s best-selling trail-running sneaker designed for a variety of trails.
+VivoBarefoot’s best-selling trail-running barefoot sneaker designed for a variety of trails.
 This barefoot running shoes are lightweight, durable, and flexible, providing an authentic connection with the earth.

 Shop Primus Trail II